A mom and her baby had to be rescued by kayak as flood waters overtook their Tennessee home – KION546

 “Out in the county, we’re in a lot better shape than the city, but we’re still getting out in areas and attacking those areas as well,” Davis said.

-A curfew will remain in place for the next several days, according to Gillespie
+A curfew will remain in place for the next several days, Gillespie said.

 Law enforcement partners from around the state have been assigned to patrol the city and county overnight, he said.